 Online Book Club is a platform for authors to receive honest feedback & reviews regarding their books.
 It is free to join, and they will only hire you if your first review meets their standard.

 This means you won’t get paid for the first review, as this is their way to check whether you are suitable for the job.

 Once you are hired, you can make anywhere from $5-$60 for subsequent reviews.
 You can click here to join.

 The U.S review of books is a US-based book review publication run by professional reviewers and editors that accept published books, pre-published galleries, ebooks, and audiobooks for reviews.

-They are always looking to hire freelance writers to write reviews of books for the publication from 250 to 300 words long.
+They are always looking to hire freelance writers to write reviews of books for publication having a length of 250 to 300 words.

 To apply, you can contact the editor via email with a resume, sample work, and at least two professional references.
 Click here to know more.